McGill-NLP/statcan-dialogue-dataset/docs/_pages/contact.md

 permalink: /contact/
 ---

+If you have any questions, feel free to contact us.

+For any code-related questions, please open an issue on our [GitHub repository](https://github.com/McGill-NLP/statcan-dialogue-dataset).

-You can reach out to us by email: `firstname (dot) lastname (at) mila (dot) quebec`
+For anything else, you can reach out to us by email, which can be found in the paper.

-If you have any question, bug report or would like to contribute to the code, please open an issue in the project repository.